spywhere/Javatar/README.md

 ### Important Updates

-From 15 Jan 2014, Javatar will include full Java SE7 class list inside its package.
-This will take a little longer to install/update Javatar.
-For another Java version, please check out Additional Packages section.
+From 11 Apr 2014, Javatar will "NOT" include any packages inside its package.
+This helps install and update Javatar faster but still maintaining default features.
+Javatar will automatically download and install necessary packages (Java SE) at startup since users install Javatar usually already connected to the internet.

 ##### Development Build
-* Java SE 7, Java SE 8, JavaFX 8, Bukkit 1.6.4 R2.0 and Bukkit 1.7.2 R0.3 packages now available through *Help and Support... > Download Packages*
 * Organize Imports now use all references from Javatar Packages
 * Organize Imports improvements
 * Javatar Imports has been removed from Javatar.
-If you are using it, please convert all imports file using *Development Section... > Convert Imports*
+If you are using it, please convert all imports file using *Packages Manager... > Package Tools... > Convert Imports*
 * Manual package input box will append class name automatically when imported

 ##### Stable Build
+* HUGE improvements on Javatar packages
 * HUGE startup time improvements for both Stable and Development channel
+* Most of Javatar commands now available through Command Palette
+* Ability to uninstall installed packages
+* Java SE 7, Java SE 8, JavaFX 8, Bukkit 1.6.4 R2.0, Bukkit 1.7.2 R0.3, JBox2D 2.3.1, LWJGL 2.9.1 and Slick 2.9.0 packages now available through *Packages Manager... > Install Packages...*
 * Package path should work properly in a new, unsave file
 * Java file, project validation improvements
 * New key bindings, please check out Key Bindings section for more info